Amount of substance: Molar mass and molar volume

 The molar mass ($M$) of a substance is the ratio of the mass ($m$) of a sample of that substance to its amount of substance ($n$): $M=m/n$.
-The amount of substance is given as the number of moles in the sample.
 For most practical purposes, the numerical value of the molar mass in grams per mole is the same as that of the mean mass of one molecule or formula unit of the substance in daltons, as the mole was historically defined such that the molar mass constant was exactly 1 g/mol.
-Thus, given the molecular mass or formula mass in daltons, the same number in grams gives an amount very close to one mole of the substance.
+Thus, given the molecular mass or formula mass in daltons, the same number in grams gives an amount very close to the mass of one mole of the substance.
 For example, the average molecular mass of water is about 18.015 Da and the molar mass of water is about 18.015 g/mol.
 This allows for accurate determination of the amount in moles of a substance by measuring its mass and dividing by the molar mass of the compound: $n=m/M$.
-For example, 100 g of water is about 5.5509 mol of water.
+For example, a mass of 100 g of water corresponds to an amount of about 5.5509 mol of water.

 The molar mass of a substance depends not only on its molecular formula, but also on the distribution of isotopes of each chemical element present in it.
 For example, the molar mass of calcium-40 is 39.96259098±(22) g/mol, whereas the molar mass of calcium-42 is 41.95861801±(27) g/mol, and of calcium with the normal isotopic mix is 40.078±(4) g/mol.

 Other methods of determining the amount of substance include the use of the molar volume ($V_m$) for ideal gases at a given temperature $T$ and pressure $P$ (through the relationship $V_m = V/n = RT/P$) or the measurement of electric charge (using Faraday's laws of electrolysis).
 For example, the molar volume of an ideal gas under standard conditions of 0 °C (273.15 K) and 1 atm (101.325 kPa) is about 22.414 L/mol, and 1 m^{3} of an ideal gas under the same conditions is about 44.615 mol of gas.